Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 Like any other perishable food, a coffee bean succumbs to aging by losing its flavor over time.
 And even though it takes many months for roasted coffee to go bad, oxygen will eventually deteriorate the flavors inside of a coffee bean.
 Ground coffee, with its extra surface area, goes bad even faster.

-3 Considerations When You Freeze Coffee Beans
+3 Steps To Properly Freeze Coffee Beans

 1. Use an Airtight Container